Utah Hot Springs

 Take HWY-6 from I-15 in Spanish Fork, and drive 10.7 miles southeast to Diamond Fork turnoff.
 Drive 10 miles to Three Forks sign, and turn right into the parking lot.
 You will have to hike or bike 2 miles in on the Fifth Water Trail to reach the hot springs.
 It's a single track for an excelant hiking or biking trail.
 It's uphill there and downhill back.
 Go about three miles and you'll be at the natural hot springs that you can soak in.
 Several delightful rock pools in a beautiful canyon at the end of an easy hike, with a flowing creek and a 15 foot waterfall.

-NW of the town old Midway on the ground of Homestead Resort.
-There is a large volcanic like cone called the Crater.
-You can soak and swim in it for a $11 admission or $9 for guest staying at the resort.
+Homestead Crater is located in Midway at Homestead Resort.
+There is a large volcanic like cone called the Crater where you can soak or scuba dive for a fee, it's cheaper if your a guest staying at the resort.

 From I-80 heading west take exit-77 and head south on Skull Valley Road for 6.2 miles to reach Horseshoe Springs on the west side of the road.
 Horseshoe Springs allows fishing and is a great place to go bird watching.
 The water temp is only about 80 degrees.